The Avada Live Interface

 • Footer, Sidebar & Sliding Bar Control Icons (from the left): Edit Footer, Edit Footer Widgets

 As you use Avada Live, the workflow and controls will quickly become logical and evident.
-The beauty of the design of this front end builder is that it stays out of the way as much as possible, yet everything you need is right at your fingertips.
+The beauty of this front-end builder’s design is that it stays out of the way as much as possible, yet everything you need is right at your fingertips.

-Watch our Avada Builder videos and read our full range of Avada Builder documentation for more information, and if you need to, you can always submit a support ticket, and we will be glad to assist you.
+Watch our related Avada tutorial videos and read our full range of Avada Builder documentation for more information for further information.